taiak/git-hook-denemeleri/rapor-git-hooks.md

 ## pre-receive
 `git-receive-pack` tarafından çağrılır.

-Bu kanca, `git push`'a ve tepki gösterdiğinde ve deposundaki referansları güncellediğinde `git-pack-pack` tarafından çağrılır.
+Bu kanca`git` referensları yolladığı veya güncellediğinde ve deposundaki referansları güncellediğinde `git-pack-pack` tarafından çağrılır.

 This hook is invoked by git-receive-pack[1] when it reacts to git push and updates reference(s) in its repository.
 Just before starting to update refs on the remote repository, the pre-receive hook is invoked.
 Its exit status determines the success or failure of the update.